What is a Data Breach?

 For instance, thanks to these agents, Microsoft received a tremendous amount of information about the window interface at the early stages of its development in Apple.
 Later, Gates' company applied these developments in the first version of Windows.
 But, of course, Apple couldn’t leave such an incident without the attention - and started legal action against Microsoft due to the illegal use of patented stuff.

 The examples of malware-related leakages can be met in the last five years.
-First, you probably heard about the cyberattacks on corporations - viruses encrypted their files and stole many internal corporate data.
+First, you probably heard about the cyberattacks on corporations - viruses encrypt their files and steal many internal corporate data.
 Then, this information is sold on the Darknet - the info obtained in such a way can barely be sold without anonymity.

 |Crypto.com||January 17th, 2022||500 wallets with $33 million||Crypto.com described the hack as a mere “incident” and denied any theft, but clarified the situation a few days later and reimbursed the affected users.|